Looking for what to do in Hong Kong over the holidays? We’ve rounded up the best Chinese New Year events!

 Where: 15 parks and playgrounds all over Hong Kong including Victoria Park (Causeway Bay, Hong Kong Island) and Fa Hui Park (Sham Shui Po, Kowloon)

-Read more: Sassy’s Guide to the Flower Market
+Read more: Your Guide To The Flower Market

 Day to Day:

-Go on… you’re on holiday!
+Go on…you’re on holiday!
 Grab your friends and family and treat yourself to a decadent brunch – our top picks are those that come with free-flow deals.
-With heaps of delicious options to choose from, these brunches are super indulgent and an awesome way to catch up with those also staying in the 852 this year.
+With heaps of delicious options to choose from, these brunches are super indulgent and an awesome way to catch up with those also staying in the city over the CNY holiday.